Ebimsv/Ebimsv/README.md

 <p align="justify">Experienced in mentoring and teaching machine learning and deep learning courses, and providing training in artificial intelligence.</p>

 <p align="justify">Adept at collaborating with cross-functional teams and delivering projects on time and within budget.
-Looking to leverage my skills and experience to contribute to cutting-edge breakthroughs in the field of machine learning and AI.</p>
+Looking to leverage my skills and experience to contribute to cutting-edge breakthroughs in the field of machine learning and AI </p>

 ## My Skills